 The framework of labour and employment laws in India is evolving and is expected to be overhauled.
-With the objective of ease of doing business in India and a step towards digitalization, the Central Government of India proposes to replace 29 labour legislations with 4 labour codes namely, the Code on Wages, 2019 ("Wages Code"), the Industrial Relations Code, 2020 ("IR Code"), the Occupational Safety Health And Working Conditions Code, 2020 ("OSH Code") and the Code on Social Security, 2020 ("SS Code").
-The Labour Codes are pending to be notified for enforcement.
-The date of enforcement is likely to be in the fiscal year 2022-23.
-The States of Uttar Pradesh, Bihar, Madhya Pradesh, Haryana, Odisha, Punjab, Gujarat, Karnataka and Uttarakhand have formulated draft rules under the labour codes.
+With the objective of ease of doing business in India and a step towards digitalization, the Central Government proposes to replace 29 labour legislations with 4 labour codes namely, the Code on Wages, 2019 ("Wages Code"), the Industrial Relations Code, 2020 ("IR Code"), the Occupational Safety Health And Working Conditions Code, 2020 ("OSH Code") and the Code on Social Security, 2020 ("SS Code").
+The labour codes are pending to be notified for enforcement.
+The date of enforcement has not been notified yet.
+Majority of the Indian States have already formulated draft rules under the labour codes.

 An overview of the 4 labour codes is as follows:

-The Wages Code is applicable to all employees, except in case of provisions relating to bonus which are applicable only to employees drawing wages less than the limit to be prescribed on a later date.
+- The Wages Code is applicable to all employees, except in the case of provisions relating to bonus which are applicable only to employees drawing wages less than the limit to be prescribed on a later date.
 The Wages Code has introduced a new definition of wages which has undergone a substantial change.
 The concept of floor wage has been introduced wherein the Central Government shall have the power to fix a 'floor wage' which can be different for different geographical areas.

-The Wages Code provides for inspectors-cumfacilitators with powers of inquiry, investigation and advising employers and workers regarding effective means of complying with the law.

-- The IR Code increases the threshold for the applicability of standing orders and permission for retrenchment, closure, lay off from 100 to 300.
-The concept of a sole negotiating union has been introduced which means where there are more than one registered trade union of workers, the trade union having more than 51% of the workers as members would be recognized as the sole negotiating union.
-The IR Code specifically provides for 'fixed term employment' which will give flexibility to employers, but it also prescribes protection to such employees by prescribing the obligation to provide all the statutory benefits available to a regular worker in proportion to the period of service rendered. - The OSH Code will be applicable to establishments that employ 10 or more workers.
+The Wages Code provides for inspectors-cumfacilitators with powers of inquiry, investigation and advising employers and workers regarding effective means of complying with the law. - The IR Code increases the threshold for the applicability of standing orders and permission for retrenchment, closure, lay off from 100 to 300.
+The concept of a sole negotiating union has been introduced which means where there is more than one registered trade union of workers, the trade union having more than 51% of the workers as members would be recognized as the sole negotiating union.
+The IR Code specifically provides for 'fixed term employment' which will give flexibility to employers, but it also prescribes protection to such employees by prescribing the obligation to provide all the statutory benefits available to a regular worker in proportion to the period of service rendered.

+- The OSH Code will be applicable to establishments that employ 10 or more workers.
 It proposes one registration for an establishment instead of multiple registrations.
 Presently, 6 labour legislations out of 13 provide for separate registration of the establishment.
 This will create a centralized database and promote ease of doing business.
-In case an employer fails to obtain registration of the establishment within the specified time period, the establishment will be deemed to have been registered on the day of expiry of the specified period. - The SS Code is applicable to (a) workers that are employed by any entity; (b) worker who may also be the owner or the proprietor of an entity or a self-employed unit; international workers; and (c) an Indian citizen, working outside the territory of India, who opts to become a member of social security schemes under the SS Code.
-It extends to both organized as well as unorganized sector.
-The SS Code provides for universal social security including pension, sickness benefit, maternity benefit, disablement benefit, invalidity benefit, dependent's benefit, medical benefit, group insurance benefit, provident fund, unemployment benefit and International worker's pension benefit.
+In case an employer fails to obtain registration of the establishment within the specified time period, the establishment will be deemed to have been registered on the day of expiry of the specified period. - The SS Code is applicable to (a) workers that are employed by any entity; (b) worker who may also be the owner or the proprietor of an entity or a self-employed unit; (c) international workers; and (d) an Indian citizen, working outside the territory of India, who opts to become a member of social security schemes under the SS Code.
+It extends to both organized as well as unorganized sectors.
+The SS Code provides for universal social security including pension, sickness benefit, maternity benefit, disablement benefit, invalidity benefit, dependent's benefit, medical benefit, group insurance benefit, provident fund, unemployment benefit and international worker's pension benefit.
 It also provides for the constitution of a National Social Security Council of India for reviewing and monitoring the implementation of the SS Code.